 A Town Square for Castro Valley

-CVM has long advocated for a flexible public space at the site of the Daughtrey’s Building.
+The catalyst for the founding of CVM was the advocacy around a flexible public space at the site of the Daughtrey’s Building.
 As of February 2017, the Castro Valley MAC has approved the issuance of a Request for Interest (RFI) for developers interested in the site.
 CVM hosted a visioning session for what the community wants to see at the site on Sunday, March 12, from 2-4 p.m. at Castro Valley Library.

 We have covered the recent history of the site in great detail, including: